Life Settlement Basics

 Selling Your Life Insurance Policy

+While a broker isn’t required to sell your policy, guidance from a professional is recommended.
 Life settlements can be complex transactions that include legal parameters.
-In order to maximize what you receive for the value of your policy, it is highly recommended you seek professional financial assistance from an advisor or broker.
-They can help you navigate the sale process, help you with paperwork and ensure the best sale price for your contract.
+A broker can help you navigate the life settlement sale process, help you with paperwork and ensure the best sale price for your contract.

 If you have multiple life insurance policies, then you should be able to sell all of them.
 You may not be able to get the same rate or amount for each policy.
-Your payout will depend and vary on the specific policy.
+Your payout will vary based on the specific policy.

 Your privacy is ensured when making this sale transaction.